rilldata/rill/docs/docs/tutorials/other/create-map-component.md

 ![img](/img/tutorials/other/maps/data.png)

-### Using Generate AI feature
+### Using Generate using AI feature

-As this is using OpenAPI, we can use AI to generate our chart.

-Let's start by asking it to create a simple bar chart.
+Select `Generate using AI` and fill in the prompt as shown below.
+IN order to ensure that our data is what we expect, let's create a simple bar chart first.

 ```
 Make me a bar chart using the states and total_sales column data.
 ```
 As we can see from the image below, the results automatically overwrites the vega_lite section and creates a spec that displays a bar_chart.

 ![img](/img/tutorials/other/maps/bar.png)

-However, we are not trying to make a bar chart, instead we want to make a map based on the total_sales per state and visualize this is a USA map.
+Once confirmed, we want to use the AI feature again to generate a map based on the total_sales per state and visualize this is as a USA map.
 In order to do so, you will need to download the public geoJSON file for USA ([Available in the public folder of my-rill-project in our rill example repository](https://github.com/rilldata/rill-examples/blob/main/my-rill-tutorial/public/us-states.json))

 Once this is added to public/us-states.json of your Rill project directory, we can try to ask OpenAI to create a map visualization.
 Note this might take a few tiems and it's not perfect.